mousepawmedia/devdocs/network/source/tools/gitarc.rst

 Installing on Linux, Alternate
 --------------------------------

-..
-WARNING:: If the above worked, do NOT follow this version of the
+..  warning:: If the above worked, do NOT follow this version of the
     instructions.
 Just skip to next section, ``Configuring Git``.

 If you're on a Debian-based Linux OS, you can follow these instructions to